 When backpacking in Hungary then as everywhere are several activities found for fun, tours, sports, party, or any other leisure.
 For Hungary, it’s peculiar thermal baths, so this should be on every Hungary backpacking bucket list.

 The prices start for soaking in baths about 3000 HUF (8.2 EUR).
 Another popular activity in Budapest is river cruises, which prices start at 5000 HUF (13.5 EUR).
 Paddling with a SUP board in Lake Balaton for an hour is around 4050 HUF (11 EUR).
 Budapest authentic food tour with tastings is around 11000 HUF (30 EUR) per person.
-For more party spirit backpacking Hungary travelers, Budapest ruin pub crawls start at 5900 HUF (16 EUR).
+Budapest ruin pub crawls start at 5900 HUF (16 EUR) for more party spirit backpacking Hungary travelers.
+Find more attractions from Get Your Guide.

 How to get around Hungary